eddeighton/eg/docs/index.md

 Welcome to the eg programming language documentation.

-eg is a c++ extension language designed for creative programming and experimental gameplay development.
+eg is a C++ extension language designed for creative programming and experimental gameplay development.

 The eg language extends C++ by adding the ability to write .eg files.
 Generally an eg program requires a host C++ program.
 The current version supports a "basic" host and "cinder" host.
 In the future it is hoped to support many hosts including all popular game engines.

+A simple command line tool eg.exe is provided which facilitates creating, building and running eg projects.
+An eg project must have a .eg file in its folder which tells the eg driver what host and packages to build.
+Hosts and packages can load the eg program database and perform arbitrary code generation reflecting on the eg action tree.

 When writing an eg source file you may no longer define C++ structures, classes or functions.
 Instead you can only define actions.
-Actions are the core concept of eg combined with dimensions.
+Actions are the core concept of doing anything in eg.  One might say eg is an action oriented language.

 # Actions

-Generally an action is just like a C++ function except that its existence is addressable to the rest of the program.
-If an action is active it may be read and written by any other action.
-A critical thing to understand with eg programming is how the program executes as a simulation with cycles.
-Every cycle every action must come to rest by going to sleep.
-If an action is stopped it will always be addressable by other actions for the rest of that cycle.
+Generally an action is just like a C++ lambda except that its existence is addressable to the rest of the program.
+If an action is active it may be enumerated, paused, stopped, read, written, waited on etc by any other action in the program.

+An eg program can be thought of as a simulation constituting a sequence of cycles.
+Each cycle represents a point in time.
+Every active action in the program must come to rest before the eg program will advance time to the next cycle.
+This is achieved by either an action terminating or going to sleep by calling eg::sleep;

+Actions do not have return values.
+Instead an actions dimensions are able to be read by any other action.
+If an action terminates its dimensions will still be able to be read by any other action and the actions memory is guarenteed not to be reclaimed for the remainder of the cycle.

 ## So what is an Action?